-Supreme Court Allows Sandy Hook Families' Case Against Remington To Proceed
+Supreme Court Allows Sandy Hook Families' Case Against Remington Arms To Proceed

 Remington had appealed to the highest federal court after the Connecticut Supreme Court allowed the Sandy Hook lawsuit to proceed in March.
 The company says the case "presents a nationally important question" about U.S. gun laws — namely, how to interpret the 2005 Protection of Lawful Commerce in Arms Act, which grants broad immunity to gun makers and dealers from prosecution over crimes committed with their products.

-Remington manufactured the Bushmaster AR-15 style rifle that Adam Lanza used on Dec.
-14, 2012, to kill 20 first graders and six educators at the elementary school in Newtown, Conn.
+Remington manufactured the Bushmaster AR-15-style rifle that Adam Lanza used on Dec.
+14, 2012, to kill 20 first graders and six adults at the elementary school in Newtown, Conn.